 We all love apps on our phones and tablets.
-They lets us add new functionality to our device and make our mobile life easier.
+They let us add new functionality to our device and make our mobile life easier.
 However, there are some apps that make us irritated because the needlessly keep our device’s app drawer stuffed.
 These useless apps come with our device out of the box because they are part of the package from the OEM and feed on the battery juice and RAM.
 Follow this tutorial to remove Galaxy Note 3 bloatware without root.

-Such apps are popularly called bloats and most of users feel a strong desire to terminate them from our devices.
-It is very to uninstall a third-party app but when it comes to removing a system app, thing become a little tougher, at least for those who do not have a rooted device.
+Such apps are popularly called bloats and most of the users feel a strong desire to terminate them from our devices.
+It is very to uninstall a third-party app but when it comes to removing a system app, the thing becomes a little tougher, at least for those who do not have a rooted device.
 The Galaxy Note 3 comes preloaded with dozens of bloats.

 Before we begin the steps to remove bloat apps on the Galaxy Note 3, here is a detailed list of apps that can be safely removed.
 I have tested removing the apps listed below but I would like to warn you not to follow us blindly while removing these apps.